NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-09.md

 # Perfect Competition
 ## Competitive Market
-A competitive market is a market structure where there are many buyers and sellers of a homogeneous product.
-This means that the products sold by different firms are identical, and buyers have perfect information about the prices offered by all firms.
+A competitive market is a market structure where <mark style="background: #ABF7F7A6;">there are many buyers and sellers of a homogeneous product.</mark> This means that the products sold by different firms are identical, and buyers have perfect information about the prices offered by all firms.

-In a competitive market, no individual buyer or seller has any control over the market price.
-The price is determined by the interaction of supply and demand in the market as a whole.
+In a competitive market, <mark style="background: #FFF3A3A6;">no individual buyer or seller has any control over the market price.</mark> The price is determined by the interaction of supply and demand in the market as a whole.

-As a result, firms in competitive markets are price takers.
-They must accept the market price and cannot charge more or less for their products.
+As a result, <mark style="background: #FF5582A6;">firms in competitive markets are price takers.</mark> They must accept the market price and cannot charge more or less for their products.

 Here are the characteristics of a competitive market: